Stay Cozy, Stay Trendy with REDTAG's New Winter Collection

 Date

-(MENAFN- SOCIATE) lineup is all about effortless layers, comfy textures, and chic designs that make bundling up more fun than ever.
+(MENAFN- SOCIATE) Dubai, Riyadh, 12 November 2024: Winter fashion season has arrived, and REDTAG’s new collection is here to make sure you don’t just stay warm but look great doing it!
+This year’s lineup is all about effortless layers, comfy textures, and chic designs that make bundling up more fun than ever.
 From cozy nights to outdoor adventures, we’ve got looks for everyone to rock their own version of winter style.

 Women’s Collection: Ladies, this winter’s all about bringing elegance with a twist.
 Think oversized knits, statement coats, and chic, flowy dresses that go from couch to café without skipping a beat.
 We’re mixing deep jewel tones, soft neutrals, and classic patterns to keep things stylish and versatile.
 Perfect for layering, each piece brings warmth and flair to any winter outing.